timovanopstal/nutils-by-example/presentation.md

 Finally, we apply the linear elasticity problem defined above on a unit square domain with a hole centred at $(0.6, 0.4)$ with radius $0.2$.
-In Nutils we can create a mesh for this domain be 'trimming' a structured mesh based on a level
+In Nutils we can create a mesh for this domain by 'trimming' a structured mesh based on a level
 set:

-    @include linear_elasticity_with_hole.py[6:15]
+    @include linear_elasticity_with_hole.py[16:18]

 The method `trim` of a topology takes a level set as first argument and a maximum refinement level as second argument.
 The `trim` method subdivides